-Curriculum Overview: Emphasis in Jungian and Archetypal Studies
+Curriculum Overview: M.A./Ph.D.
+Program in Depth Psychology with Specialization in Jungian and Archetypal Studies

-Students enrolling in the Jungian and Archetypal emphasis of the Depth Psychology program for a fall start date will attend all residential sessions at either the Ladera Lane or Lambert Road campus in Santa Barbara, California.
-For students enrolling for a spring start date, residential sessions will be split between Santa Barbara and New York City.
+Students enrolling in the Jungian and Archetypal specialization of the Depth Psychology program will attend all residential sessions at either the Ladera Lane or Lambert Road campuses in Santa Barbara, California.

 When students begin their studies at Pacifica Graduate Institute, they join a cohort of like-minded students who are also enrolling in that particular degree program.
 The majority of students remain with the same cohort throughout their academic journey.
 A very real sense of community is soon established as students collaborate within their cohorts and share the intense experiences that are part of graduate-level work at Pacifica.
 Close personal and professional bonds are formed, often lasting long after studies are completed and extending into graduates' new careers.